 Jurisdiction of the CIRB

-The Board's jurisdiction under the Canada Labour Code is limited to private sector works, undertakings and businesses that come within the legislative authority of the Parliament of Canada.
+The jurisdiction of the Canada Industrial Relations Board (the Board or the CIRB) under the Canada Labour Code (the Code) is limited to private sector works, undertakings and businesses that come within the legislative authority of the Parliament of Canada.
 These include:

 - Postal services